Traffic Safety and Injury Control

 Course Overview

-Injuries from traffic crashes are a major cause of death and disability in the United States and around the world.
-In the United States injury from traffic crashes is the leading cause of death and disability for people ages 1 to 34, and a major cause for all groups.
+Traffic crashes are a major cause of death and disability worldwide.
+In the United States, they are the leading cause of death and disability for individuals aged 1 to 34, and a significant factor across all age groups.

 Instructors